ShunXie/proposal/Proposal.md

 could potentially have the most influential impact on life expectancy: social-economic factors, public health factors, or both.

+## The intended final products:

+-   A website with homepage for overview of project and our screencast, a page for some plots for exploratory data, a page for analysis of some factors and approaches we used, a page for interactive dashboard by R-Shiny, a page for report and link to github.
+-   A report showing how we completed the project, and any changes during completion.
+-   A short screencast describing our project.

 ## The planned analyses / visualizations / coding challenges

 #### Analyses: